defold/doc/docs/en/manuals/sound.md

 : Should be set to a sound file in your project.
 The file should be in _Wave_ or _Ogg Vorbis_ format (See http://en.wikipedia.org/wiki/WAV and http://en.wikipedia.org/wiki/Vorbis for details).

 *Looping*
-: If checked the sound will playback looping until explicitly stopped.
+: If checked the sound will play back in a loop until explicitly stopped.

 *Gain*
 : You can set the gain for the sound directly on the component.
-This allows you to easily tweak the gain for a sound without going back to your sound program and perform a re-export.
+This allows you to easily tweak the gain for a sound without going back to your sound program and performing a re-export.
 See below for details on how gain is calculated.

 *Group*
 : The name of the sound group the sound should belong to.
 If this property is left empty, the sound will be assigned to the built-in "master" group.